e2e4b6b7/Existentials-KEEP/README.md

 * Error messages.
 It is quite hard and important to properly express type errors related to the skolem types.
   Possibly, we could do it in the same way as Scala.

-* Possibly we could later add an ability to give a name for the unknown generic parameter with underlying existential type for the code like this:
+* Possibly we could later add an ability to give a name for the unknown generic parameter with an underlying existential type for the code like this:
   ```kotlin
   val lst: MutableList<t> = foo()
   val fst: t = lst.first()